krisadi/deep_research_agent/README.md

     Set this for respectful use of the NCBI Entrez API.
     `NCBI_EMAIL="your_actual_email@example.com"` (replace with your actual email).

+*   **News API Key (Optional - for News Articles):**
+    For news article fetching, you can optionally set a News API key.
+    `NEWS_API_KEY="your_news_api_key"` (get from https://newsapi.org/)
+    Note: News fetching will show an error message if no API key is provided, but other sources will continue to work.

 *   **Specialized Model Settings (o3-mini):**
     *   The application automatically applies specialized settings if your `AZURE_OPENAI_DEPLOYMENT_NAME` (set in `.env`) includes "o3-mini".
 See `.env.example` for details.